How to Find My Previous (Old) Addresses Free – 9 Methods

 Method 5: Look for Your Public Records

 Going through your public records is also a great way to find your previous address.
-I suggest looking through your state Department of Motor Vehicles— they may charge you some fee to provide the records.
+I suggest looking through your state Department of Motor Vehicles— they may charge you a fee to provide the records.
 Researching further, I found several online services as well that offer free public record searches.
 However, understand their privacy policies before using them.

 Method 6: Find Your Online Accounts